oussamaouanane/Stratego/README.md

 ## Usage

-The project was finalized in Arch Linux so if you run it with Windows, you have to change the height of the GameProcess Window to 600px.
+The project was finalized in Arch Linux so if you run it with Windows, you have to change the height of the GameView Window to 600px.

 ```bash
 # Building